 Flysore are surprisingly sweet when roasted, taking on a fresh, rosy odor and candy-like flavor.

-FLY TALONS: The Flysore manipulates dense masses of symbiotic insects as "appendages," their collective strength capable of manipulating objects while their thick numbers alone can blind and choke potential prey.
+SWARM HANDS: The Flysore manipulates dense masses of symbiotic insects as "appendages," their collective strength capable of manipulating objects while their thick numbers alone can blind and choke potential prey.

 ROTTING STENCH: To some creatures, the odor of the Flysore is repellant and unbearable.
 To many others, such as certain Arthropoids, Zombie Spawn, Fectoids and scavengers of all sorts, it is dangerously alluring.